 Students accepted into the Lifespan Developmental Psychology specialization are matched with a faculty member who agrees to mentor that student.
 Therefore, applicants will need to identify faculty members with whom they share research interest and would like to study.

-Medical/Clinical Psychology students are advised by the Program Director until their research mentor is determined and an advisory committee is appointed, typically during the first year.
+Medical/Clinical Psychology students are advised by their research mentor, an advisory committee, and the program director.

 All students admitted to the Behavioral Neuroscience, Lifespan Developmental Psychology, and Medical/Clinical Psychology programs may expect to receive financial aid for at least 5 years.
-Sources of support include fellowships and tuition scholarships, as well as research, clinical and teaching assistantships.
+Sources of support include fellowships, traineeships, assistantships, and tuition scholarships.

 PY 698.
 Premaster's Degree Graduate Research.
 1-12 Hour.

 PY 699.
 Master's Level Thesis Research.
 1-12 Hour.